-- (h) the Health and Safety Plans in accordance with the CDM Regulations, - The Core Operations including maintenance and the rectification of Category 2 Defects that will be included as part of and performed at the same time of the extent or scope of a Scheme or repair to Damage to Crown Property - (j) any other requirements necessary to be included in the Design to enable the execution and completion of a Scheme or repair of Damage to Crown Property. - 8.2.9 Subject to an Order, the Operating Company shall undertake additional Investigations and studies to supplement the existing historical related inspections and assessments and necessary to start related Design including; - (a) feasibility and option studies, - (b) ground Investigations, - (c) Asbestos refurbishment surveys & demolition surveys, - (d) Route option proposals, - (e) business impact studies, - (f) traffic impact studies, - (g) economic evaluation studies, - (h) any other investigations or studies required by the Director. - 8.2.10 Where a Design of any Scheme carried out by the Operating Company requires the acquisition or procurement of land, the Operating Company shall prepare land plans and schedules in accordance with the requirements of the Director.

-When requested by the Director, the Operating Company shall assist the Director in carrying out negotiations for the acquisition, procurement or entry to such land.

-- 8.2.11 The Operating Company shall ensure all Design complies with the; - (a) Design Manual for Roads and Bridges, - (b) the Manual of Contract Documents for Highway Works, - (c) the Roads for All: Good Practice Guide for Roads, - (d) Safe System Approach to Road Safety, - (e) this Contract and - (f) any other Design requirements issued by the Director.
+Defects that will be included as part of and performed at the same time of the extent or scope of a Scheme or repair to Damage to Crown Property - (j) Any other requirements necessary to be included in the Design to enable the execution and completion of a Scheme or repair of Damage to Crown Property. - 8.2.9 The Operating Company shall undertake additional Investigations and studies to supplement the existing historical related inspections and assessments and necessary to start related Design including; - (a) Feasibility and option studies, - (b) Ground Investigations, - (c) Asbestos Refurbishment Surveys & Demolition Surveys, - (d) Route option proposals, - (e) Business impact studies, - (f) Traffic impact studies, - (g) Economic evaluation studies, - (h) Any other investigations or studies required by the Director. - 8.2.10 Where a Design of any Scheme carried out by the Operating Company requires the acquisition or procurement of land, the Operating Company shall prepare land plans and schedules in accordance with the requirements of the Director. - When instructed by the Director, the Operating Company shall assist the Director in carrying out negotiations for the acquisition, procurement or entry to such land. - 8.2.11 The Operating Company shall ensure all Design complies with the; - (a) Design Manual for Roads and Bridges, - (b) The Manual of Contract Documents for Highway Works, - (c) The Roads for All: Good Practice Guide for Roads, - (d) Safe System Approach to Road Safety, - (e) This Contract and

+(f) Any other Design requirements issued by the Director.